estiwidder/bold360-mobile-docs-android/docs/quick_start.md

 ---

-Use this Quick Start guide to get you up and running with a working AI or live chat hosted by your App.
+The Quick Start guide provides the steps for embeddinga basic AI or live chat in your app.

 ## System Requirements